How does Partners in Wellbeing collect your personal information?

 If you are a current consumer, Partners in Wellbeing may use your personal information to contact you, via SMS or telephone, to talk about Neami Group services and gauge your satisfaction.

-Generally Partners in Wellbeing will only disclose personal or sensitive information to a third party when you give permission to Links to Wellbeing to do so.
+Generally Partners in Wellbeing will only disclose personal or sensitive information to a third party when you give permission to Partners in Wellbeing to do so.

 However, we will also disclose personal and/or sensitive information for a purpose directly related to Partners in Wellbeing providing you with services, when we are required to by law or the terms of a funding agreement, to meet specific duty of care obligations, or for a law enforcement purpose.